 Beginning in 2022, we began exploring funding options, including preparations for the possible merger into a special purpose acquisition company (SPAC).
 While the costs directly associated with this activity were capitalized and deferred to the balance sheet to be recognized as a cost of the transaction upon a successful completion or other disposition, we also incurred certain other expenses related to preparing for the transaction that did not directly qualify for capitalization and deferral, such as the preparation of audited consolidated financial statements, and certain expenses for valuation and other financial services.
-In May 2023, we abandoned work on the proposed SPAC transaction, and as of December 31, 2023 we expensed the approximately \$424,000 of related costs that had previously been capitalized and deferred to the balance sheet.
+In May 2023, the SPAC agreement ended based upon the agreement's maturity date and was not extended, ending the transaction, and as of December 31, 2023, we expensed the approximately \$424,000 of related costs that had previously been capitalized and deferred to the balance sheet.
 See "Recent Developments" for further information.